geneeblack/graphql_model_mapper/README.md

 # graphql_model_mapper
-This project is a work in progress is in a pre-alpha state.
-Many thanks to @AndyKriger [https://github.com/AndyKriger](url) who initiated the original idea on the GraphQL issue thread [https://github.com/rmosolgo/graphql-ruby/issues/945](url).
+This project is a work in progress and is in a pre-alpha state.
+Many thanks to @AndyKriger [https://github.com/AndyKriger](url) who initiated and shared the original idea on the GraphQL issue thread [https://github.com/rmosolgo/graphql-ruby/issues/945](url).

 The graphql_model_mapper gem facilitates the generation of GraphQL objects based on the existing definition of your ActiveRecord models.